 The good news is that there is only 1 road (Honey Moon Trail) which will take you through all of these sights so you won’t miss it.
 After getting a taste of the Vermilion Cliffs National Monument area, I would say it competes evenly if not better than the stuff you see in Grand Staircase Escalante in Utah.

-Other tips to keep in mind for this hike:
+Other tips to keep in mind when exploring Cathedral Wash trail:

 And that summarizes all of the things you need to know about the Cathedral Wash hike.
 For me, even though this was a hike I intended to do exclusively in the region, not only was it well worth it, but the area within which it is at brings about many amazing adventure opportunities and I hope that if you go here, you will take advantage of that.
 This hike and region are truly spectacular!